Devidian/docker-spaceengineers/README.md

 If you want to extend the image create a `Dockerfile` and use `FROM devidian/spaceengineers:latest`

 ## FAQ

+### Can i use plugins?

+Yes just copy plugins to `/appdata/space-engineers/plugins` and they will be added or removed by the [entrypoint.sh](entrypoint.sh) script

 ### Can i run mods?